-An installment sale also may make sense if the seller wishes to spread the gain over a number of years.
-This could be especially beneficial if it would allow the seller to stay under the thresholds for triggering the 3.8% NIIT or the 20% long-term capital gains rate.
+Installment sale.
+A taxable sale might be structured as an installment sale if the buyer lacks sufficient cash or pays a contingent amount based on the business's performance.
+An installment sale also may make sense if the seller wishes to spread the gain over a number of years - which could be especially beneficial if it would allow the seller to stay under the thresholds for triggering the 3.8% NIIT (see Case Study 6 on page 10) or the 20% long-term capital gains rate (see page 8).

 But an installment sale can backfire on the seller.
-For example:

-- Depreciation recapture must be reported as gain in the year of sale, no matter how much cash the seller receives. - ✓ If tax rates increase, the overall tax could wind up being more.
+For example, depreciation recapture must be reported as gain in the year of sale, no matter how much cash the seller receives.
+And, if tax rates increase, the overall tax could wind up being more.
+Of course, tax consequences are only one of many important considerations when planning a merger or acquisition.